jafl/subversion_client/README.md

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-white.svg)](https://snapcraft.io/nps-svn-client)

-If you download the tar, unpack it, cd into the directory, and run `sudo ./install`.
+If you download a tar, unpack it, cd into the directory, and run `sudo ./install`.

 Otherwise, put the program (`nps-svn-client`) in a directory that is on your execution path.  `~/bin` is typically a good choice.